College of Visual & Performing Arts

 Executive Director, Summer Residential Governor's School for Visual & Performing Arts and Humanities

 Fax: (540) 831-6133

-Conductor, educator, and keyboard artist - Dr. R. Wayne Gallops serves as director of bands and music education at Radford University.
-His responsibilities include conducting the wind ensemble, chamber winds, and symphonic band, music education courses, conducting courses, and coordination of the music education degree program.
-Prior to his appointment at Radford University, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College, and the Howard W. Blake School for the Arts.
-For 19 years, Dr. Gallops taught in the Hillsborough County Public Schools (Tampa, Fla.)
-His high school bands consistently received national and international acclaim, presented superior performances at Florida Bandmasters Association state festivals, the Bands of America National Concert Band Festival, and toured Japan.
+Prior to his appointment at Radford University, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College and the Hillsborough County Public Schools (Tampa, Florida) where his high school Orchestras, Concert, Marching, and Jazz bands presented superior performances at Florida Bandmasters Association district and state festivals, The Bands of America National Concert Band Festival, toured Japan, and received national and international acclaim.
+Dr. Gallops has published and presented papers, clinics, lectures, and performances for numerous regional, national and international music organizations.